hz-b/rayx/docs/src/Developer/Style-Guide-for-Programming-in-Ray.md

 The upper case letter indicates a new word and thus improves readability.
 Every name should be able to stand alone and describe the object, function or variable.
 Something like "int v;" does not achieve this.
 This also means only using common abbreviations, like "val" for "value" or "dx" for a distance over x.

+Avoid using symbols or variable names from formulas for naming variables in the code.
+This makes the code a riddle to decipher, without further information.
+The correct ways to do this:
+ - Add a wiki entry for the formula and link to it
+ - Change the variable names to its purpose or type, e.g. "hypotenuse" instead of "c"
+ - Add a link to the formula, so other developers can find it (The other options are better, but at least do this)

 Should the name get too long or cryptic, write a comment to clarify what you mean with the name you chose for this variable.

 ### Boolean